zoracon/zoracon.github.io/_posts/2022-07-06-deobfuscate-with-frida-exercise.md

 III.
 Orchestrate the Frida server on the emulated Android and then hook this JS into the app to run.

 `adb push ./frida-server-15.1.20-android-x86 /data/local/tmp/frida-server` <--- based on architecture of the device.
-Frida docs are great with guiding with this.
+Frida docs are great with guiding with this but I also love [this tutorial](https://httptoolkit.tech/blog/frida-certificate-pinning/#install-and-start-frida-on-the-device) as well.

 `adb root`